Kong/kong-collector-helm/README.md

 1. Ensure traffic is being passed to collector by checking the collector logs

-## TODO
+## IDEAS

-1. set defaults/hide for discard(product) and flask app
-1. separate docker images for celery worker and beat (to hide command)
+1. use chart dependencies for redis, postgresql
+1. write smoke test script for helm chart script changes
 1. use chart appVersion for docker image tag
+1. improve redis, postgresql default config

 ## Change log